Musicians of Lenox Hill 2024 Chamber Music Concert

 Soo-Kyung Park

 Flutist Soo-Kyung Park enjoys a multi-faceted career as an international soloist, chamber musician, artistic director, producer, and teacher.
-She was accepted to The Juilliard School, Pre-College Division at the age of 11, where she studied with Bonnie Lichter, and continued her studies at The Juilliard School, where she earned both Bachelor’s and Master’s degrees under the tutelage of Julius Baker and Jeanne Baxtresser.
+At the age of 11, she was accepted into The Juilliard School’s Pre-College Division, becoming the youngest flutist admitted at the time.
+She studied with Bonnie Lichter before continuing her education at The Juilliard School, earning both her Bachelor’s and Master’s degrees under the tutelage of Julius Baker and Jeanne Baxtresser.

-Ms. Park has performed throughout the United States, Europe, and Asia in many of the world’s major concert halls.
-She has been a guest artist at Youngstown Flute Day in Ohio, New York Flute Center Salon Series, solo appearance with the Amadeus Chamber Orchestra at IBK Hall in Seoul and Double Concerto performances with Keith Underwood and Carol Wincenc in NYC.
-In 2013, She released her first album “Reminiscing” under the SONY Korea label.
+Ms. Park has performed throughout the United States, Europe, and Asia, appearing in many of the world’s major concert halls.
+She has been featured at the National Flute Association Convention in San Antonio, giving a masterclass, as well as a guest artist at Youngstown Flute Day in Ohio and in the New York Flute Center Salon Series.
+Her solo engagements include a performance with the Amadeus Chamber Orchestra at IBK Hall in Seoul and double concerto appearances with Keith Underwood and Carol Wincenc in NYC.
+In 2013, she released her debut album, Reminiscing, under the SONY Korea label.

-Highly in demand as an instructor, Ms. Park is currently on the faculty at New York University and Manhattan School of Music, Pre-College.
-In addition, she’s also on the faculty of The Consummate Flutist summer masterclass series at Carnegie Mellon University.
-In addition to teaching, she has produced and presented numerous masterclasses and recitals by world-renowned flutists such as Jeanne Baxtresser, Julien Beaudiment, Linda Chesis, Mathieu Dufour, and Karl-Heinz Schutz.
+A sought-after educator, Ms. Park is on the faculty of New York University and Manhattan School of Music Pre-College.
+She also teaches at The Consummate Flutist summer masterclass series at Carnegie Mellon University.
+Beyond teaching, she has produced and presented masterclasses and recitals featuring world-renowned flutists, including Jeanne Baxtresser, Julien Beaudiment, Linda Chesis, Mathieu Dufour, and Karl-Heinz Schütz.

-An avid chamber musician, she is artistic director and a founding member of the Musicians of Lenox Hill, an ensemble she has led for annual performances at the Temple of Israel in NYC for two decades.
-She is also co-founder of NY Flutists, a professional flute ensemble based in NYC.
+An avid chamber musician, Ms. Park is the artistic director and founding member of the Musicians of Lenox Hill, leading its annual performances at Temple Israel in NYC for over two decades.
+She is also the co-founder of NY Flutists, a professional flute ensemble based in NYC. (www.skpmusicians.com)

 For Tickets